mikjo/bigitr/README.md

 Requirements
 ============

-Bigitr depends on precise behavior of Git and CVS, and on the "-i" option to sed.
-The behavior of this tool should be validated after *any* update to any of the programs which it calls: git, cvs, and sed, as well as after any other update that might affect them (libraries, system language configuration, etc.).
+Bigitr depends on precise behavior of Git and CVS.
+The behavior of this tool should be validated after *any* update to any of the programs which it calls: git, cvs, any programs called from any configured hooks; as well as after any other update that might affect them (libraries, system language configuration, etc.).
 A test suite is provided to help validate this behavior.
 If you discover failures not exposed by the test suite, please augment the test suite.
 In particular, additional functional tests or story tests would be appropriate.
 To run all the tests, invoke the command `make alltests` and confirm that all the tests complete successfully.

 This tool automates only (part of) the **process** of synchronization between Git and CVS branches.
 It does not automate any **monitoring**